Alcohol and Substance Abuse Resources in Edison, NJ

 For any treatment to be effective, you must rid your body of the toxic substances that are controlling your life.
 The detoxification process isn’t easy.
 Painful withdrawal symptoms that vary in severity are often one of the reasons people that are dependent on alcohol and drugs avoid seeking help.
 Through medically assisted detox, withdrawal is safer for the patient.
 Plus, it can reduce the chances of a relapse.
 This type of detoxification takes place in a hospital setting where a team of medical professionals monitor your vital signs and prescribe medications to reduce the symptoms.

-For example, in the first 24 hours of opioid withdrawal, patients can experience severe anxiety, excessive sweating, muscle aches, watery eyes, a runny nose and other cold and flu-like symptoms.
+In the first 24 hours of an opioid withdrawal, patients can experience severe anxiety, excessive sweating, muscle aches, watery eyes, a runny nose and other cold and flu-like symptoms.
 Medications like clonidine can reduce most of the initial symptoms by 50 to 75 percent.
 Medically assisted withdrawal also helps reduce cravings.
-Methadone is a synthetic opioid agonist that stops the painful symptoms and lessens drug urges without producing the same high patients get from stronger opioids like heroin and fentanyl.
+Methadone is a synthetic opioid used to lessen the painful symptoms and cravings without producing the same high patients get from stronger opioids like heroin and fentanyl.
 It is also used for long-term maintenance through outpatient programs.

-There are several Edison drug detox and Edison alcohol detox programs.
+There are many addiction treatment options available in Edison.
 Carefully review each plan for medically assisted withdrawal to verify your program has the necessary staff and tools to safely and effectively complete the treatment.

 Recovery Meetings Near You in Edison